Brothers' Nest: Plot

-The brothers start to clean up the scene, but their mother, whom they thought was in hospital, had returned home with Rodger.
+The brothers start to clean up the scene, but their mother, who they thought was in hospital, had returned home with Rodger.
 She becomes impatient of waiting in the car, and enters the house to search for Rodger.
 Instead, she finds him dead in the bathtub, and grieves over his body while Terry and Jeff discuss their next move.
 Jeff suggests killing their mother too, which Terry vehemently rejects.
 As they argue, their mother approaches them and, seeing a pistol in Jeff's hands, taunts Jeff by insulting him and his biological father.
 Jeff shoots her to the horror of Terry.
 Terry runs out of the house, while Jeff remains inside and sets up the crime scene to frame Terry.
 Then, he follows Terry outside, and attempts to shoot Terry with the pistol.
 However, the gun clicks empty, and Terry reveals that he had removed the remaining bullets from the magazine, and was holding them in his hand.
 He scatters the ammunition on the floor and punches Jeff.
 Jeff starts to pick up the bullets to reload the gun, but Terry breaks his arm before he can do so.
 Jeff then runs away while continuing to reload, but Terry catches up and wrestles the pistol off him just as he finishes, causing the shots to go wide.
-Terry enters the house to retrieve a knife, and Jeff uses this opportunity to lock himself in Rodger's car, but is forced to come out after Terry lights the petrol tank on fire.
-Defeated, Jeff is forced to kill himself with the knife Terry hands him.
+Terry enters the house to retrieve a knife, and Jeff uses this opportunity to lock himself in Rodger's car, but is forced to come out after Terry sets the petrol tank on fire.
+Defeated, Jeff kills himself with the knife Terry handed him.

 Another car, the buyer for the horse, pulls up to the house.
 Terry calmly makes conversation about the horse, seemingly oblivious of the carnage behind him as she surveys the scene in horror.
 As Terry leaves to fetch the horse, she calls the police, but is informed that there has already been a call.
 Terry returns with the horse just as police sirens can be heard in the distance.
 She asks him what happened here, to which Terry replies 'just some family stuff'.